Huotes/CommitMaker/README.md

 Chuck Norris originally wrote the first dictionary.
 The definition for each word is as follows - A swift roundhouse kick to the face.

 On his birthday, Chuck Norris randomly selects one lucky child to be thrown into the sun.

+CNN was originally created as the 'Chuck Norris Network' to update Americans with on-the-spot ass kicking in real-time.